Van der Valk: Setting and characters

 The television series was based on the characters and atmosphere, but not the plots, of the original novels.
 The stories mostly take place in and around Amsterdam, where Commissaris van der Valk is a cynical yet intuitive detective.
-Drugs, sex and murder are among the gritty themes of the casework, presented in contrast to the picturesque locations and the upbeat theme music (see below).
+Drugs, sex and murder are among the gritty themes of the casework, presented in contrast to the picturesque locations and the upbeat theme music.

 In the opening credits of the first series, Van der Valk is standing inside the tower of the Westerkerk.